inveniosoftware/invenio/docs/invenio-modules.rst

 tests folder
 ++++++++++++
-Here are described all the tests for your application, that will be run when you execute the ``run-tests.sh`` script.
+Here are all the tests for your application, that will be run when you execute the ``run-tests.sh`` script.
 If all these tests pass, you can safely commit your work.